arn-the-long-beard/talk-and-seek/README.md

     npm start_prod

 The production version does not work.
-There is something wrong with talk.jsx and the binding
+After few hours on the problem, I understood that there is something wrong with ui-material.
+I will try later to move to the beta and see if it fixe the issue

 I didn't not have the time to provide a production version